wine-gameservers/arch-wine-fs22/README.md

 ## Initial installation

-Before we attempt to start the docker container we need to go trough the initial configuration, most games offer standalone server binaries however for the Farming Simulator this is not the case.
-The files needed are inside the digital download, so in order to get them we need to dowload the full game and all DLC from the [Download Portal](https://eshop.giants-software.com/downloads.php).
+Before starting the Docker container, it is necessary to go through the initial configuration process.
+Unlike many other games that provide standalone server binaries, Farming Simulator does not offer this option.
+Instead, the required files are included in the digital download package.
+To obtain these files, you will need to download the full game (ZIP Version) and all DLC from the [Download Portal](https://eshop.giants-software.com/downloads.php).

-We go into more detail below, but be reassured the installation is only once.
-If the compose file is configured correctly you won't lose the installation or configuration files even if you remove or purge the docker image/container.
+We will provide more detailed instructions below, but rest assured that the installation process is a one-time requirement.
+If the compose file is correctly configured with the correct mount paths, you will not lose the installation or configuration files even if you remove or purge the Docker image/container.

 ## Downloading the dedicated server